cardano-foundation/CIPs/CIP-0030/README.md

 2. Not everyone agrees and has desired to support every existing standard;
 3. There's a need from an API consumer standpoint to clearly identify what features are supported by providers.

+#### Namespacing Extensions

+By encouraging the explicit namespacing of each extension we aim to improve the usability of extensions for dApps.
+By allowing special cases where namespacing can be dropped we maintain good flexibility in extension design.

 ## Path to Active

 ### Acceptance Criteria